M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_4.md

 In the following you'll find the `objectives` and `materials` for each of the topics we'll discuss during this session.

-### Computing environments
-You might think: "why do we have to talk about computing environments & reproducibility just to code?".
-Fair enough but as hinted at during the introduction, knowing a bit more about this thing called the "computer" and how your code is run will be tremendously helpful later on.
-The sooner you can utilize the respective tools/resources the better, as quite a bit, actually all, of your coding will depend on it.
-We usually trust our machines to do what we ask them to do and while quite often we get the desired output, there's a fair chance that the same task will lead to a different outcome on a different OS, using a different version, etc. .
-However, what outcomes do we "trust" and why does it converge?
-All of this relates to "reproducibility" and within this section we'll briefly explore underlying problems and potential (partial) solutions via `python`.

-#### Objectives 📍
-- get to know problems wrt computational analysis & reproducibility
-- learn about virtualization and its different options
-- experiment with python virtualization options
-- Ask and answer questions
-- Have a great time

-#### Materials 📓
-This session will deal with the example script `fancy_analyzes.py` , which you should find in your User/path/Python_for_Psychologists_Winter2022/lecture/introduction/ directory, otherwise please dowinload it [here](https://github.com/M-earnest/Python_for_Psychologists_Winter2022/blob/main/lecture/introduction/fancy_analyzes.py)

-**Warning**: there will be sounds in the presentation, so might you want to lower the volume on your machine.

-<iframe src="https://docs.google.com/presentation/d/1LcR-v9lpTCuPstdppge3vh5JMQ_i8zUXzieIE_OLyKY/edit#slide=id.g1023fcfac53_0_0" frameborder="0" width="600" height="370" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### Jupyter notebooks
 During the previous session we had a look at different ways of communicating with our computers.
 Generally speaking we could either use a `GUI` or a `CLI`.
 In more detail we also have different options to utilize the same `programming language` to communicate with our `computer`, e.g. the `shell`, `jupyter notebooks` and `IDE`s.
 After we already explored the `shell` a bit, we'll now spend a closer look at `jupyter notebook` and how we can work with them.
 This is a central topic as the `python introduction` and `data analyzes` parts of the course will be conducted via `jupyter notebook` and you'll have to hand in most assignments via them as well.